Build Your Own Home in the

 Now, here are a few tips for making a responsible deposit to reserve a stock model home:

-Although Texas law requires mobile home dealerships to refund deposit money, actually getting the money back can sometimes be frustratingly difficult.
+Although Texas law requires mobile home dealerships to refund deposit money, actually getting the money back can sometimes be extremely frustrating and quite difficult.

 The best place to learn about any company’s trustworthiness is by reading the reviews of its customers.